wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 ### Using the generated secrets

-Update the secret values in the `deployment.toml` file with the relevant place holder as shown below.
+To dynamically load secrets into the server, you need to update the parameters in the `deployment.toml` file as an environment variable or system property.

 ```toml tab='Environment Variable'
 [keystore.primary]